 disjoint.
 Otherwise the updates must be properly serialized.

-Effectful events and signals perform their side effect exactly once in each update cycle in which there is an update of at least one of the event or signal it depends on.
+Effectful events and signals perform their side effect exactly once in each update step in which there is an update of at least one of the event or signal it depends on.

-Remember that a signal updates in a cycle iff its equality function determined that the signal value changed.
+Remember that a signal updates in a step iff its equality function determined that the signal value changed.
 Signal initialization is unconditionally considered as an update.

 It is important to keep references on effectful events and